 DefinitionThis section has been translated automatically.

-Systemic amyloidosis with deposition of amyloid A protein (AA), a fragment of serum amyloid A protein (SAA).
-One speaks of idiopathic AA amyloidosis in the absence of a recognizable underlying disease.
+Systemic amyloidosis with deposition of amyloid A protein (AA), a fragment of serum amyloid A protein (SAA), an acute phase protein synthesized in the liver.

 Occurrence/EpidemiologyThis section has been translated automatically.